marvinlinn/open-femtosatellite/docs/src/projectPremise/solutionDef.md

 {: .note-title}
 > From NGOs and Requirements to Design
 >
-> After we've gotten a grasp on the high level requirments of the product (**which may/will iterate and evolve over time**), we can now start exploring solutions!
+> After we've gotten a grasp on the high level requirments of the product (**which may/will iterate and evolve over time**), we can now start defining a solution.

 ## System Level Architecture
 {: .fw-700}